felixgren/wsl-lesson/README.md

   If you want to get back to Ubuntu from here you can simply type `cd`

   6. Now you can start adding folders to your Ubuntu if you want.
-For example you can att a workspace folder for your projects and a lessons folder for your lessons.
+For example you can add a workspace folder for your projects and a lessons folder for your lessons.